adiv413/distributed-pretraining-llm/README.md

 ---

-## Deep Dive: Why Tensor Parallelism Was So Slow Here
+## Why Tensor Parallelism Was So Slow Here

 TP shards **layers** across GPUs, so every block pays **many small collectives** on the critical path (harder to overlap than DDP/FSDP-style patterns).
 With dim 2048 and TP=8, per-rank GEMMs are **tiny** (~256-wide), so Tensor Cores stay underfed and the step goes **comm-bound**—low MFU matches “mostly waiting.”
 TP is mainly for **memory** when layers do not fit; here FSDP already suffices, so TP adds traffic without helping this small model. **Caveat:** wider models, bigger microbatches, or different stacks can amortize TP better; this is not “TP is always bad.”